Australia's Most Wanted

 Australia's Most Wanted is a television program based on the format made popular by America's Most Wanted.
 It was screened on the Seven Network as a regular series from 1989 until 1998.

+History

 The show was often in the headlines due to its graphic crime scene re-enactments which many deemed too distressing for the show's 7:30pm Monday timeslot.

 After the Seven Network cancelled the series in early 1999, the Nine Network created their own version of the format later that year.
-It was unsuccessful and cancelled after six weeks.
+It did not pull great ratings and was cancelled after nine episodes.
+In this version, two cases were shown per show and each were 24 minutes long with six ad breaks throughout and was broadcast from 8:30 pm to 9:30 pm every Monday night from 6 September to 1 November 1999.
+One of the episodes, "Funeral for a Princess", was about the Murder of Belinda Williams at her Elizabeth Street home in Buninyong, Victoria.
+This is still a "Cold Case" as of 2026.

 Presenters

 Featured presenters on the various incarnations of the show included: